 Alaska Native Place Names

 The Alaska Native Place Names Project represents an ongoing effort to consolidate Indigenous place name documentation housed at ANLA.
 With support from Alaska EPSCoR in 2011 a pilot project was initiated focusing on the Lower Tanana Athabaskan language.
-In 2014 with support from NSF-OPP 1415603 the project is being expanded to integrate historic maps and manuscript data with place name information within an extensible, open-source geodatabase.
+In 2016 with support from National Science Foundation grant OPP-1624365 the project is being expanded to integrate historic maps and manuscript data with place name information within an extensible, open-source geodatabase.
 This project will provide a foundation for use by both researchers and community members, contributing to a better understanding of environmental knowledge while at the same time helping to preserve and promote Indigenous place names in Alaska. [project website]

 Origins of the Alor-Pantar Languages